hayesharrison/uni-coding-portfolio/README.md

 # uni-coding-portfolio
 A collection of coding projects focused on data analysis and machine learning.
 Includes various assignments, research projects, and experiments using Python, pandas, scikit-learn, and more.

-The following files are scipts used in my final year project, in which I used both supervised and unsupervised machine learning techniques.
+The following files are scripts used in my final year project, in which I used both supervised and unsupervised machine learning techniques.
 - compositional data analysis.py
 - impact data analysis.py
 - tensile data analysis.py